 As a swimmer myself, I have always been concerned with the hygiene of pools I and my loved ones use.
-So when I see water bugs floating about in public pools, I feel the need to inform pool owners to maintain their pool’s sanitary levels.
-So me and my friends started WaterMan, to help local pool owners.
-Here are some helpful tips you can use to get rid of bugs in your pool:
+So when I see water bugs floating about in public pools, I feel the need to inform pool owners to maintain their pool’s sanitary levels, to get rid of water bugs.

 Common Water Bugs That Contaminate Pools